-The significant accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements by the Group's entities, except for changes arising from the adoption of amendments to IFRS 3 as set out in note 6.
+The significant accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements by the Group entities.

 a) Basis of consolidation

 i) Business combinations

 The Group accounts for business combinations using the acquisition method when the acquired set of activities and assets meets the definition of a business and control is transferred to the Group.
 In determining whether a particular set of activities and assets is a business, the Group assesses whether the set of assets and activities acquired includes, at a minimum, an input and substantive process and whether the acquired set has the ability to produce outputs.